 This analysis assumes that at the completion of a project, the total pavement deficiency calculated above will be eliminated.
-Dividing the total project cost by the total project area pavement deficiency index gives a preliminary estimate of system preservation cost-effectiveness (not shown in Table B-1).
+Dividing the total project cost by the total project area pavement deficiency index gives a preliminary estimate of system preservation cost-effectiveness made to the initial cost-effectiveness estimate in determining the final score.
+One adjustment accounts for flood hazard resiliency and a second adjustment reflects deficient bridges.

+(not shown in Table B-1).

 The preliminary estimate can be considered an oversimplification because structures unrelated to pavement such as bridges and culverts may also need to be replaced.
 Two adjustments are made to the initial cost-effectiveness estimate in determining the final score.
-One adjustment accounts for flood hazard resiliency and a second adjustment reflects deficient bridges.
+One adjustment